1) Know Your Needs & Make Them Clear:

 Rose emanates confidence and perennial beauty.
 But she also makes it clear that she has strong boundaries.
 Her flowers offer beauty and peace to those around her while her thorns dignify her.
 Without the thorns, and a strong set of boundaries, she would get taken advantage of and damaged.
 We all need to offer peace, beauty and kindness while also setting personal boundaries.

 Like Rose, we all thrive best with regular maintenance and self-care routines.
 Rose likes regular watering and fertilizing to be at her fullest potential.
 Don’t you, too?

 6) Let Go Of What No Longer Serves You:

 Rose certainly does not shy away from a good clipping, taking things back down towards her core to re-evaluate and then return with renewed strength and victory.
 In fact, Rose actually thrives and blooms stronger when she routinely lets go of that which no longer serves her - like dead flower heads, mildewy leaves and dead or damaged canes.
 We all need a proper pruning here and there, am I right?!
 Remember that bullsh*t that happened last week that has been circulating your mind ever since?
-Yep - prune it back, let it go, and give yourself that extra space to flourish.
+Yep - prune it back, let it go, practice self love, and give yourself that extra space to flourish.

 7) Unabashedly Share Your Gifts:

 Rose is a powerhouse of antioxidants, Vitamin C & E, and an amazing ability to both tighten and tone skin, while hydrating it.
 She wears her delicious fragrance loud and proud.
 And I know it can be hard to let ourselves shine without restraint, but let’s take it from rose and share our gifts with others.